godot-rust/gdnative/README.md

 ## License

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be licensed under the [MIT license](LICENSE.md), without any additional terms or conditions.
+Any contribution intentionally submitted for inclusion in the work by you shall be licensed under the [MIT license](LICENSE.md), without any additional terms or conditions.